ljagiello/anthropic-error-proxy/README.md

 ## License

-This plugin is part of the Fault project.
-See the main project for license information.
+This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.

 ## Contributing